snowplow/marketing-attribution-accelerator/README.md

-# Marketing Attribution Accelerator
+# Fractional Attribution Accelerator

-This accelerator guides the user through setting up Snowplow for Marketing Attribution.
+This accelerator guides the user through how to set-up and run fractional attribution analysis on Snowplow data, coined 'Fractribution'.

 ## Installation